kserve/kserve/docs/samples/autoscaling/README.md

 Status code distribution:
   [200]	4126 responses
 ```
-Check the number of pods that are running now, `KFServing` uses `Knative Serving`'s autoscaler which is based on the
+Check the number of running pods now, `KFServing` uses `Knative Serving` autoscaler which is based on the
 average number of in-flight requests per pod(concurrency). `KFServing` by default sets target concurrency to be 1 and we
-load the service with 5 concurrent requests so that autoscaler tries scaling up to 5 pods.
+load the service with 5 concurrent requests, so the autoscaler tries scaling up to 5 pods.
 Notice that out of all the requests there are
-5 requests on the histogram that take around 10s, that's the cold start time cost to initially spawn the pods, download model to be ready
+5 requests on the histogram that take around 10s, that's the cold start time cost to initially spawn the pods and download model to be ready
-to serve the inference workload.
+to serve.
 The cold start may take longer(to pull the serving image) if the image is not cached on the node that the pod is scheduled on.
 ```
 $ kubectl get pods
 NAME                                                       READY   STATUS            RESTARTS   AGE